Scottmg1/Sentry-Six-Remastered/README.md

 ## 🙏 Special Thanks

-- Scott, Parallax, and 38tu — for hands‑on beta testing and invaluable feedback.
+- [Scott](https://github.com/Scottmg1), [Parallax](https://github.com/DennisGarvey), and 38tu — for hands‑on beta testing and invaluable feedback.
 - ^^^ our incredible beta testers for real‑world feedback, edge‑case reports, and patience while we iterated on the Electron rewrite.
-- To the broader TeslaCam community for suggestions that shaped features like custom layouts, hardware‑accelerated exports, and the timeline debug tools.